 Go’s interfaces are very funny.
 Rather than being explicitly implemented, like in Java or Rust, they are simply a collection of methods (a “method set”) that the concrete type must happen to have.
 This is called structural typing, which is the opposite of nominal typing.

-.
-I go into detail on how this is implemented here.
+concrete type of a.
+I go into detail on how this is implemented

 Because of their structural nature, this also means that you can’t add new methods to an interface without breaking existing code, because there is no way to attach default implementations to interface methods.
 This results in very silly APIs because someone screwed up an interface.